Henley-on-Thames railway station: Service

 In normal service, there is a regular service between Henley-on-Thames station and Twyford station, with all trains calling at the intermediate stations of Wargrave and Shiplake.
 Trains operate every 30 minutes on all days of the week.
-During the morning and evening rush hours some services run through to/from London Paddington station, whilst a few off-peak trains run through to/from Reading station.
-At other times, passengers for Paddington and Reading must change at Twyford.
+There used to be some through services run to/from London Paddington station during peak periods, but this is no longer the case.
+A few off-peak trains run through to/from Reading station.
+At other times, passengers for Reading must change at Twyford.

 During the Henley Royal Regatta, held every July, a special timetable is operated with additional trains.
 During the period of the regatta, not all trains stop at Shiplake and Wargrave.
-Although the off-peak services use 2 coach trains and the peak time services to and from Paddington are usually no longer than 6 coaches, longer trains are run during the Regatta.
+Although the off-peak services use 2 coach trains, longer trains are run during the Regatta.